 Several hundred square kilometres of ‘waste land’ that was eligible for registration under the 1965 Commons Registration Act was not, in fact, finally registered.
 As a consequence, it ceased to be recognised as common land.
 A partial remedy for this defect in the earlier legislation is provided by the Commons Act 2006.
 Under Schedule 2, 4 of the Act, applications that failed under the original registration process may, in certain circumstances, be reconsidered – offering, in effect, a second chance for the land to be confirmed (‘re-registered’) as common.
 Land that is re-registered in this way will enjoy the special legal protection afforded to common land.
 It will also be subject to the public right of access introduced by the Countryside and Rights of Way Act 2000; or, may qualify as a section 193 ‘urban’ common (in which case, it would also be subject to a right of access for horse-riders).

 Part 1 of the Commons Act 2006 provides everybody with a time limited opportunity to rescue some of the commons which failed to be registered under the 1965 Act.
-In seven pilot areas the registers reopened on 1 October 2008.
+In seven pioneer areas the registers reopened on 1 October 2008.
 These are:

 Applications can be made to register or deregister certain areas of land.
 Forms are available from the registration authority.
-The society has issued a free do-it-yourself guide on how to apply to register eligible commons.
+The society has issued a free DIY guide on how to apply to register eligible commons.

-The Open Spaces Society is grateful to one of our members, Steve Byrne, who has been undertaking detailed research about re-registration, and has provided the set of search sheets and other guidance to applicants.
+The Open Spaces Society is grateful to one of our supporters, Steve Byrne, who has been undertaking detailed research about re-registration, and has provided the set of search sheets and other guidance to applicants.
 Steve has recently created his own site which contains detailed information about the work he has done.
 To visit his site, click here.
 Steve has received support from the Joseph Rowntree Reform Trust Ltd.